-about patellar tendon degeneration
+about the thermographic evaluation of patellar tendon degeneration

 “Many pathological processes in humans manifest themselves as local changes in heat production and also as changes in blood flow pattern at affected organs or tissues”.
 Vainer BG.
 FPA-based infrared thermography as applied to the study of cutaneous perspiration and stimulated a vascular response in humans.
 Phys Med Biol.
 2005 Dec 7;50(23): R63–94.

 Since I met the human thermography I always use this kind of evaluation for diagnosis and monitoring of musculoskeletal diseases, together with all the other imaging modalities.

 Today I show you the case of a young athlete practicing long jump, with a chronic patellar tendon tendinopathy and partial tear at its proximal attachment.